 - Full disk encryption (BitLocker/FileVault; default on modern phones).

-- Strong screen lock (PIN/password + biometric).
+- Strong screen lock with short idle timeout.

-- Remote wipe capability for lost devices (especially phones).
+- Remote wipe capability for lost devices, especially phones.

-7. Patch Management & Secure Defaults
+8. Patch Management & Secure Defaults

-- Weekly: browser updates, common apps, plugins/extensions review.
+- Weekly: browsers, common apps, plugin/extension hygiene.

-- Monthly: OS updates on all devices.
+- Monthly: OS updates on all endpoints and servers.

-8. Backups & Ransomware Recovery (3-2-1)
+9. Backups & Ransomware Recovery (3-2-1 + restore tests)

 - 3 copies of important data